Organisation of the regions and generic topics

 At the national level, the Delta Programme Steering Group is responsible for administrative embedding and providing advice to the Delta Programme Commissioner.
 The Steering Group is composed of administrators of the umbrella organisations of regional water authorities, provinces, and municipalities; the Chairs of the Regional Consultative Bodies; and the Directors-General of the participating Ministries.
 The participating Ministries are: Infrastructure & Water Management, including Rijkswaterstaat; the Interior & Kingdom Relations; Agriculture, Nature & Food Quality; and Economic Affairs & Climate Policy.
 The Delta Programme Steering Group is chaired by the Delta Programme Commissioner.

-Administrative coordination differs for each of the three themes.
+Administrative coordination differs for each of the three issues.

 - With respect to the freshwater supply, the Freshwater Administrative Platform coordinates administrative consultations between the seven freshwater supply regions and the main water system; this platform is responsible for the Delta Decision on Freshwater Supply and the Delta Plan on Freshwater Supply.